FaizanTabassum/RaspAssist/README.md

 RaspAssist is a Python project that uses speech recognition to take voice input from the user, sends the input to an AI model (llama3 and llava) hosted on a server, and uses TTS to generate and play the audio response.
 It also has image processing capabillities so you can show it whats around you and ask any questions regarding your surrounding or what the camera sees.
+Its basically a Rabit R1 clone but better and faster and the best part is the model itself runs on your own server.

 ## Features